cs50/cs50.readthedocs.io/video.md

 ...
 ```

-where `Chapter` is the chapter's title.
+where `Chapter` is the chapter's title; the hyphens are optional.

 Per [YouTube](https://support.google.com/youtube/answer/9884579),